Working Papers

 Timing of reservations' allotment across courts' jurisdictions.

-Who benefits from individual rights over indigenous lands?
-Evidence from the Mapuche
+Who benefits from individual property rights?
+Evidence from the allotment of Mapuche reservations

 With Robert Heilmayr